it-projects-llc/addons-dev/website_multi_company_blog/README.rst

  Multi Website Blog
 ====================

-Blocks attempts to see a website blog from websites you didn't specify as available for this blog
+The module blocks an access to a website blog from websites which have not been specified as allowed for this blog.

 Credits
 =======